BruceHaley/ExportPipelineDefinitions/README.md

 The exported files are complete.
 However, the format does not support importing them through the Azure DevOps UI to create new definitions.

 ## Quickstart
-1. Clone this repository.
-1. Open the solution in Visual Studio.
+1. Go to releases and click-to-download the 3 files, .exe, .config, and .dll.
+Put them in a single folder.
-1. In Solution Explorer open Properties/Settings.settings and fill in the three values: personal access token, organization, and output path.
+1. Edit file ExportPipelineDefinitions.exe.config and set the three values: personalAccessToken, organization, and outputPath.
-   For details, read the comments from line 25 in Program.cs.
+   For details, read the comments from line 25 in ExportPipelineDefinitions\Program.cs.
-1. Hit F5 to run.
+1. Run the .exe by double-clicking, or run it from the command line.